XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-accounts-send-xrp.md

 ```

 Prepare the transaction.
 This is a Payment transaction from the standby wallet to the operational wallet.
-You could add a **Destination** field to send to any account: this hardcoded example is for convenience in this tutorial.

 The _Payment_ transaction expects the XRP to be expressed in drops, or 1/millionth of an XRP.
 You can use the xrpToDrops utility to convert the send amount for you (which beats having to type an extra 6 zeroes to send 1 XRP).